 GLCAP uses an open snack experience.
 An open snack experience allows children the opportunity to eat when they are hungry.
-The open snack system allows children to eat during free choice which can be offered as a center (play area) opportunity.
-All children will be encouraged to participate in this play area.
+The open snack system allows children to eat during free choice where is can be offered as a center (play area) opportunity.
+All children will be encouraged to participate in this center (play area).
 There will be 2 hours between snack and lunch.